radiolise/radiolise-home/BUILD.md

 In order to work, radio·li·se needs some third party packages to be installed.
 If you want to use radio·li·se, you'll have to install:

-* any web server software with PHP support; I recommend using Apache in combination with the corresponding PHP package
+* any web server software with PHP support; Apache in combination with the corresponding PHP package is recommended
 * Music Player Daemon

 ## 2. Copy source files